gigiigig/blog/tlp-step-by-step/implicits-resolution.md

 so I will focus only on implicit parameters here, this is an interesting article about them [http://www.cakesolutions.net/teamblogs/demystifying-implicits-and-typeclasses-in-scala](http://www.cakesolutions.net/teamblogs/demystifying-implicits-and-typeclasses-in-scala)

-##Implicit Parameters
+## Implicit Parameters

-This is what is interesting for us because implicits are used heavily to do TLP, so we need to understand how they work.
+This is what is interesting for us because implicit parameters are heavily used to do TLP in Scala, so we need to understand how they work.

-The basic idea of implicit parameters is simple, we declare a function that takes a implicit parameter and if there is a unique valid implicit instance available in the scope, the function will take it automatically and we won't need to pass it explicitly.
+The basic idea of implicit parameters is simple, we declare a function that takes an implicit parameter and if there is a unique valid implicit instance available in the scope, the function will take it automatically and we won't need to pass it explicitly.